Neutral / cushion / high arch

 Propulsion Pods are placed in the forefoot area.
 They are designed to encourage a better forefoot lift because they are springy.

 The BioMoGo DNA foam unit is a full-length mid-sole material that’s made from the amalgamation of two technologies that are prominent in the Brooks line of shoes.
+This midsole element has been used in Ghost 11 and other popular Brooks running shoes.
 The platform itself cushions the foot well, and it provides contoured support that’s tuned to the exact needs of the wearer.

 The Omega Flex Grooves enhance the flexibility of the mid-sole.
 They allow the foam to follow the natural bending of the foot when performing, making sure that the stride is as natural as possible.